torontoCascon/cascon-2017/README.md

 ```

 ## Tutorial
-The `master` branch represents the complete and functioning version of the tutoria.
+The `master` branch represents the complete and functioning version of the tutorial.
 To run it you would just need to add a file called `creds.ts` as specified in `step-05` branch.

 You can follow along this tutorial step by step by switching between the different step branches.